 Italian Prime Minister Giuseppe Conte in Brussels on Thursday October 17.
 Photo: AFP

-“The bill does not stop at eliminating the [increased] VAT clause for 2020, but contains important provisions for work, the environment, investments, families and disabilities,” the government said in a statement on Wednesday.
+“The bill does not stop at eliminating the [increased] VAT clause for 2020, but contains important provisions for work, the environment, investments, families and disabilities,” the government said in a statement.

 No VAT increase

 Cancelling a planned hike in VAT next year will leave Italy with a 110 billion euro tax gap, but the government believes it will be able to make up this loss through other measures – particularly by clamping down on tax avoidance.

 Government ministers have said a clampdown on major tax-dodging by big companies and CEOs is the focal point of the tax plans.

 By going after tax evaders, they hope to bring between €800 million and €1 billion euros back into public coffers.

 The government is discussing measures including longer prison terms for tax evaders as well as enforcing a three percent tax on web giants like Facebook and Google.